Shoes! Probably the most attractive outfit for anyone

 When is it time to change it?

-Sometimes, the moisture and air bubble nested between the latter and the sole.
+Sometimes, the moisture and air bubbles are nested between the latter and the sole.
 It is better to have shoes with a removable insole.

 If the insole no longer adheres well to the sole, then it is advisable to change it to a new one.
 If possible to glue the old one, that also would be okay.
 But in doing so, you would no longer have a removable insole that is a convenience.